 Community Health Improvement Plan

-On April 9, 2021, from 10 a.m.-noon, Washington County will be hosting a virtual CHIP launch event to unveil our 2020-2023 Community Health Improvement Plan (CHIP).
+On April 9, 2021, Washington County hosted a virtual CHIP launch event to unveil our 2020-2023 Community Health Improvement Plan (CHIP).
 The CHIP is a community plan for action that defines how Washington County Health and Human Services and community partners come together to improve health equity and address priority health issues identified by a comprehensive assessment of local data.This CHIP was developed under the guidance of the CHIP Leadership Team, a group of community partners representing Washington County school districts, OSU Extension, community health centers, health systems and community-based organizations.
 Read the 2020-2023 Community Health Improvement Plan (CHIP).

 The foundational goals for the 2020-2023 CHIP are to:

 - Apply a racial equity lens and trauma-informed principles to the CHIP structure and work.

 - Improve access to health care, including primary care, behavioral health and oral health services.